tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/词汇表_intl_en.md

 The encoded and compressed video stream and audio stream are put into one file according to a certain format specification, which is container format.
 For on-demand content, a more appropriate term should be "streaming media transport protocol".
 The most widely used protocols in the Internet are as follows:

-- **MP4**: a classic file format well supported by iOS, Android, PC and Web clients.
+- **MP4**: a classic file format well supported by iOS, Android, PC Web clients.
 However, the header of an MP4 file is often too large and complicated.
 For a long video (e.g., several hours), a large file header will slow down video loading.
 Therefore, this protocol is more suitable for short video scenarios.
 - **HLS (HTTP Live Streaming)**: a protocol developed by Apple and well compatible with iOS and Android clients.
 For Internet Explorer to support HLS, secondary development of Flash player is needed (Tencent Cloud's Flash player control is recommended).
-With a streamlined M3U8 index structure, HLS does not have MP4's drawback of slow indexing, making it a favorable choice for on-demand content.
+With a streamlined M3U8 index structure, HLS does not have MP4's drawback of slow indexing and is a favorable choice for on-demand content.
-- **FLV**: a protocol developed by Adobe and well supported by Flash Player on PCs, but requires a dedicated player on mobile devices (Tencent Cloud's Flash Player control is recommended).
+- **FLV**: a protocol developed by Adobe and well supported by Flash player on PCs, but requires a player on applications if FLV format is to be used on mobile clients (Tencent Cloud's Flash player control is recommended).
 Most mobile browsers do not support FLV.

 ### GOP

 A GOP (group of pictures) refers to a collection of successive pictures within an MPEG encoded video stream.
 It starts with an I-frame and ends with the next I-frame.
 A GOP can contain the following types of pictures:

 I-frame: intra encoded picture.
 It is in block-based frame and is a fixed image independent of other image types.
 Each GOP begins with this type of image.
-- P-frame (Predictive Coded Picture): predictive coded picture.
+- P-frame: predictive coded picture.
 It contains the information of the difference from the previous I or P frame.
-B-Frame (Bidirectionally Predictive Coded Pictures): the predictive coded picture that contains the information of difference from the previous and/or the latter I or P frame.
+B-Frame: bidirectionally predictive coded picture, which contains the information of difference from the previous and/or the latter I or P frame.

 The number of frames within a GOP is called GOP length.